evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

 ::

     This is an unconnected version of the help command,     for simplicity.
-It shows a pane or info.
+It shows a pane of info.

 quit
 ~~~~